otrv4/otrv4/otrv4.md

    ```

   * When creating a non-interactive auth message, construct a `nonce` from the
     first 24 bytes of the `c` variable created when constructing `sigma`.
-When
+See
-    creating a regular data message, generate a new random 24 bytes value to be
+    SNIZKPK Authentication section.
+When creating a regular data message,
-    the `nonce`.
+    generate a new random 24 bytes value to be the `nonce`.
   * Use the encryption key to encrypt the message:

    ```